isaacnmm/pestpolicy-hugo2XX/content/posts/breaking-up-clay-soil/index.md

 Raised beds are an excellent solution for overcoming problematic clay soil quickly, especially if you need immediate planting space.

 * **Construction: ** Build your raised bed frames (wood, stone, metal).
-Ensure they are at least 10
-- 12 inches deep, though 18
-- 24 inches is ideal for most vegetables and perennials. * **Filling: ** Fill the raised beds with a high
-- quality soil mix, preferably a blend of good topsoil, compost, and possibly some coarse sand (not too much, as it can create concrete
-- like conditions with clay).
+Ensure they are at least 10-12 inches deep, though 18-24 inches is ideal for most vegetables and perennials. * **Filling: ** Fill the raised beds with a high-quality soil mix, preferably a blend of good topsoil, compost, and possibly some coarse sand (not too much, as it can create concrete-like conditions with clay).

 You are essentially creating a new, ideal growing environment above the existing clay.